Switch Language

 2. Rate limit reached - DeepSeek has call frequency limits, wait a few minutes

-3. Model name error - Confirm you entered deepseek-chat or deepseek-reasoner exactly, no typos
+3. Model name error - Confirm you entered deepseek-v4-flash or deepseek-v4-pro exactly (legacy deepseek-chat/deepseek-reasoner still work until 2026-07-24), no typos

 Very Slow Response